Get Started

 Explore the Dashboard

-The Crosscheck web dashboard at app.crosscheck.cloud is where your team reviews, organizes, and collaborates on captures.
+The Crosscheck web dashboard at app.crosscheck.cloud is where your team reviews, organizes, and collaborates on checks.
 This guide walks through the main areas of the interface so you can find your way around.

 Projects

-Organize captures by project.
+Organize checks by project.
 Each project has its own checks list and ID numbering.

 Checks Grid

-Browse all captures in a visual grid with thumbnail previews.
+Browse all checks in a visual grid with thumbnail previews.

 Check Detail

-Full capture view with video player, devtools panel, comments, and sharing.
+Full check view with video player, devtools panel, comments, and sharing.

 Filters & Tags